vmohan7/Arimaa/README.md

 - Open Eclipse and select File -> New -> Java Project
 - Uncheck "Use Default Location" and browse for the "ArimaaBot" directory in this git repo
 - Right click on the directory in the project browser -> Run as... -> Run Configurations
-- Click the "Arguments" tab, enter these VM arguments, and hit apply: -Xmx500000000
+- Click the "Arguments" tab and enter these VM arguments to expand the program's usable heap space: -Xmx500000000
+- Set up JDBC as per the instructions below
 - Run ArimaaEngine.java

+Setting up a database connection from Java:
+- Download the JDBC driver from http://www.mysql.com/products/connector/ .
+Version 5.1.26 is fine.
+- Right click on the ArimaaBot project in Eclipse's project browser and select Build Path -> Configure Build Path
+- In the Libraries tab, select "Add External Jar" and browse for your newly downloaded .jar file.
+- For reference on how to use JDBC / working with ResultSet, see http://www.stanford.edu/class/cs108/handouts131/22JDBC.pdf starting at page 5.

 Migrating Data:
 - Get zip from Google Drive